TnTech-ECE/S25_Team2_MyCapstoneProject/EA.md

 |--------| Nickel alloy strip|2|Bestol|--------------|AIEB 181|August 2025|New|Used for connecting the cells in the 6s12p configuration|
 |--------| Battery Holder Bracket cell|6|Bestol|--------------|AIEB 181|August 2025|New|Used to hold cells in the configuration created|

-## Writing the Report

-Your deliverable should be a comprehensive markdown document, clearly organized, and uploaded to your project's GitHub repository.

-For each documented experiment, you must include:

-1. **Purpose and Justification**:

-   - Explain why the experiment was designed, and how it relates to your critical success criteria.

-2. **Detailed Procedure**:

-   - Outline clearly the methods used, ensuring another team could reproduce your experiment.

-3. **Expected Results**:

-   - State your initial hypothesis or expectations clearly before conducting experiments.

-4. **Actual Results**:

-   - Present data collected during the experiments in an organized, easy-to-interpret format (tables, graphs, charts).

-5. **Interpretation and Conclusions**:

-   - Provide a detailed analysis explaining the significance of the results.
-   - State whether results matched your expectations and explain any discrepancies.

-When you have complete all of the experiments: clearly summarize whether your experiments demonstrated that your project meets the original success criteria outlined in your conceptual design.
-If success criteria were not met, discuss the reasons and outline steps for improvement.
-At the end of the report, include your **complete, updated component inventory table.**